 Let’s take an example of the modified internal rate of return to see how this works.
 Suppose we have the following set of cash flows:

-We invest $100,000 today and in return we receive $18,000 per year for 5 years, plus at the end of year 5 we sell the asset and get back $100,000.
+We invest $100,000 today and in return, we receive $18,000 per year for 5 years, plus at the end of year 5 we sell the asset and get back $100,000.
 If we use the traditional Internal Rate of Return (IRR) calculation, we get an IRR of 18%.

 As you may recall, one of the problems with the traditional IRR calculation is that it doesn’t account for the reinvestment of interim cash flows.
 So, how can we use the Modified Internal Rate of Return to eliminate this problem?

 As shown above, we simply take each of our interim cash flows of $18,000 and then compound them forward at a rate of 10% to the end of year 5.
 When we add up all of our cash flows at the end of year 5 we get a total of $209,892.
-By doing this we have transformed our initial set of cash flows into a different time value of money problem, which takes into account the yield we earn on interim cash flows that are reinvested elsewhere.
+By doing this, we have transformed our initial set of cash flows into a different time value of money problem, which considers the yield we earn on interim cash flows that are reinvested elsewhere.
 Now we can simply take our new set of cash flows and solve for the IRR, which in this case is actually the MIRR since it’s based on our modified set of cash flows.

 As you can see, the MIRR when using a 10% reinvestment rate is 15.98%.
 This is less than the 18% IRR we initially calculated above.
 Intuitively, it’s lower than our original IRR because we are reinvesting the interim cash flows at a rate lower than 18%.
 Also take note again that the MIRR calculation here is simply the IRR calculation.
 The only difference is that now we’ve transformed our initial set of cash flows into a new, modified, set of cash flows.
-That means that when we now calculate the IRR it’s a modified IRR.
+That means that when we now calculate the IRR, it’s a modified IRR.

 MIRR Example With Negative Cash Flows